Revised April 5, 2022

-The VNC was created to allow volunteers to support and contribute to the development and success of the VIP program at CNM through creative and innovative enhancements, community outreach, and collaboration with and support of other CNM organizations and partners.
+The VNC was created to allow volunteers to support and contribute to the development and success of the VIP program at CNM.
+This committee strives to do this through creative and innovative enhancements, community outreach, and collaboration with and support of other CNM organizations and partners.

-The VNC will cooperate closely with park staff to provide continuity at all times, especially during periods of staff turnover.
+The VNC will cooperate closely with park staff to always provide continuity, especially during periods of staff turnover.
 The VNC will be a resource for maintaining and providing information on the history and legacy of volunteer programs at CNM.

 The following list of activities is based on needs identified at the time of this charter.
 A later section of this charter provides authority and defines the process for expanding this list.